Updated March 6, 2026.

 But it’s important to know that not every coach’s approach is the same, especially if they haven’t gone through a training program vetted by the International Coaching Federation (like I did).

-Some coaches do focus on skill-building, and may give you a specific curriculum with checkpoints — this is known as “blended coaching.”
-In career coaching, this could include offering resume reviews and mock job interviews.
+Some coaches focus on skill-building and may give you a specific curriculum with checkpoints to hit in subsequent sessions.
+This is known as “blended coaching.”

-If you do want more tactile support for hard skills, a career counselor might be more up your alley.
+If you want more tactile support for hard skills, a career counselor might be more up your alley.

 Learn about my private coaching services here!